 Along the way, we will look at methods to quantify the systemic risk of the financial sector and regulatory as well as market-based stress-testing of financial firms.
-Finally, we will also pay some attention to the ongoing concerns around zombie lending to corporates by bond markets given the Quantitative Easing by central banks both pre-COVID and post-COVID.
+Finally, we will also pay some attention to the ongoing concerns around banking stress (Silicon Valley Bank, Signature Bank and First Republic Bank failures) and zombie lending to commercial real estate by banks and to corporates by bond markets given the Quantitative Easing by central banks both pre-COVID and post-COVID.
+We will end with contemporary issues such as the US fiscal considerations.

 Overall, I want to enable students with using credit derivatives markets as a tool - a barometer of sorts - to understand macro events such as sovereign and financial sector crises, and their interlinkages.
-It should be fun and I welcome you to the journey!
+It should be fun, and I welcome you to the journey!